Biomedical Entrepreneurship Program Courses

-Courses and workshops are led by Sadhana Chitale, PhD, MBA, senior director, life sciences/technology transfer, NYU Technology Ventures and Partnerships, with guest faculty, investors, and entrepreneurs delivering lectures and leading case study discussions.
+Courses and workshops are led by Sadhana Chitale, PhD, MBA, senior director, life sciences/technology transfer, NYU Technology Opportunities and Ventures, with guest faculty, investors, and entrepreneurs delivering lectures and leading case study discussions.

 For more information, email Dr. Chitale at email@example.com.